What is leptospirosis?

-No. Routine blood tests cannot give a definitive diagnosis of leptospirosis, but they can provide valuable clues and should be considered the starting point of any investigation.
+No. Routine blood tests cannot diagnose leptospirosis definitively, but they can provide valuable clues and should be considered the starting point of any investigation.
 If routine testing suggests a dog has leptospirosis, then additional definitive testing will likely be recommended to confirm the diagnosis.

 - CBC: increased numbers of white blood cells (indicating infection and tissue damage), decreased numbers of platelets (indicating infection and severe disease), and sometimes, decreased numbers of red blood cells (due to bleeding).

-- Serum biochemistry: high liver and/or kidney values (indicating damage to the liver and/or kidney), and abnormal values for sodium, chloride, phosphorous, potassium (indicating damage to the kidney and unbalanced metabolism, indicating serious illness).
+- Serum biochemistry: high liver and/or kidney values (indicating damage to the liver and/or kidney) and abnormal values for sodium, chloride, phosphorous, and potassium (indicating damage to the kidney and unbalanced metabolism, indicating severe illness).

-- Urinalysis: dilute urine, the presence of protein, and evidence of inflammation (all of which signal kidney damage).
+- Urinalysis: dilute urine, the presence of protein, and evidence of inflammation (all signal kidney damage).

 What definitive tests are available to diagnose leptospirosis?

 There are several tests for diagnosing leptospirosis, but the two most common ones are the DNA-PCR test and the microscopic agglutination test (MAT).
 Infection can be diagnosed with either test, but each has weaknesses, and in some situations, both tests may be needed to reach a diagnosis.